sleeping126/alex/README.md

 Initially, we did not develop ALEX as a solution to all situations that may occur in a web application, but to the most common ones.
 If you think a key feature is missing, feel free to submit an issue and we will see what we can do.

-*Note: Surprisingly, neither of the above questions have been asked at any point in time.
-But it it still a neat way to package information that do not fit anywhere else in the documentation.*

 ## Maintainers